basschoonens/basschoonens/README.md

 ## 👋 Hi, I’m Bas Schoonens from Hilversum, The Netherlands

-🎓 I’m currently looking for work and completing a full HBO course in software development.
+🎓 Currently working at Pink Pollos and completing a bachelor course in software development.
 I've already completed the full-stack developer course and am very excited to get started in the development world.
 I love to dive deep into the world of coding and technology!

 - 👀 I’m interested in **Full-Stack Development**, particularly in creating seamless and interactive web applications.